My Profile

 If that's what's keeping you up at night, rest easy.
 I am in the unenviable position of having to pay off a 25-year mortgage.

 Seriously though, exclusively hiring people who have few options other than to keep working for you, is a great way to ensure that nobody wins.
-The ideal is to try to hire people who have many options, and try to be an attractive option.
+The ideal is to try to hire people who have many options, and try to be an attractive option in turn.

 • Are you open to a contract position, or a contract-to-hire position?
 At the end of the contract, are you open for a permanent role?